 I put my nose right into the basket.
 Here you get to select whichever herbs you want.
-She will mix then and then you can sip your lovely cold herb tea all day.
+She will mix them and then you can sip your lovely cold herb tea all day.
 I don’t buy one of the flasks, but I do end up buying the silver straw spoon so we can make our own later in life.

 I then eye off the wonderful handicrafts.
 There is an incredible top made with this around the shoulders – in a Latino style.
-So expensive but reminds me of the dresses I used to wear 30 years ago, and that are no in fashion again.
+So expensive but reminds me of the dresses I used to wear 30 years ago and that is no longer in fashion.

 I just love their delicate work. Ñanduti lace and wood carvings (known as palo santo) are Paraguay’s most famous handicrafts.

-Inside we can see the special remembrance to heroes.
+Inside we can see the special remembrance of heroes.
 We have another wander around.
 I think there should be more places like this in the world.
 So many lost their lives in battle in Paraguay.

 We are still trying to find lunch.
 But another street, and more market stalls.

-In the entrance is this lovely mosaic, depicting the town as it would have been 200 years ago.
+At the entrance is this lovely mosaic, depicting the town as it would have been 200 years ago.

-Inside my son comments on how all the furniture is old – no kidding!
+Inside, my son comments on how all the furniture is old – no kidding!
 They have done a good job of locating and preserving a little bit of their history, I think.

 We head outside to the small courtyard, and it is really pretty.

-There is a sun stone dial.
+There is a sunstone dial.
 We have a lesson on how the ancients of time lived, and how it is actually a backward clock.
-I was a bit disappointed as my son was not that interested – but still the seed is sown for later discussions.
+I was a bit disappointed as my son was not that interested – but still, the seed is sown for later discussions.

-We then head to the back of the two buildings.
+We then walk to the back of the two buildings.
 It is hot and I have a little rest.
 Along the walls are more plaques, and my son has a bit of a race around.

 As we head back to the Palace Hotel, we find a great building.
 There are smooth plates of gemstones in the walls.

-There are so many, and he takes ages examining them all.
+We have more time here than at the museum.
+There are so many of them and he takes ages examining them all.
 We can see where people have dug a few out, but it really looks great – I think it is an awesome idea!